q3769/conseq4j/README.md

 ## Use it...

-### Style 1 - Summon a sequential executor by its sequence key, and use the executor the same way as with a JDK [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)
+### Style 1 - Summon a sequential executor by its sequence key, and use the executor as with a JDK [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)

 The implementation of this style relies on further hashing of the sequence key's hash code into a fixed number of "buckets" that are each associated with a sequential/single-thread executor.
 The same/equal sequence key - according to its